What's the Quickest Way to Lose Weight Fast?By Carole Anderson Lucia Reviewed by Briana Rodriquez, R.D. Science-Backed

 If you’re trying to lose weight, you may think that skipping meals can help by reducing the number of calories you eat.
 But the opposite is often true: Depriving yourself of regular meals and snacks can cause you to be ravenous at your next meal and encourage overeating.

 “If you’re overly hungry, you may be tempted to reach for higher-calorie, less-healthy foods,” Rodriquez says.
 “Skipping meals can also cause dips in your blood sugar, which can cause your energy levels to plummet and lead you to reach for quick-energy foods such as candy and cookies.”

-We hope we’ve given you useful information and tips on the best way to lose weight quickly and safely — in time for your next big event or trip.
+We hope we’ve given you useful information and tips on the quickest way to lose weight (safely, of course!) — in time for your next event.

-Do you want to lose weight without giving up the foods you love?
-Book an appointment with a Jenny Craig coach today and see how our science-backed program can help you reach your weight loss goals.
+Do you want to lose weight fast without giving up the foods you love?
+View our affordable plans and see how our science-backed program can help you reach your weight loss goals.